javinto/refinerycms-facebook-meta/README.md

 The FacebookMeta tags are an extension to the SeoMeta tags that exists by default on Refinery pages.

 To add Facebook mega tags - or any other default SEO meta tags - to custom extension objects, just use the #is_seo_meta declaration in your model.
-Do not forget to add the meta properties :og_title, :og_description, :og_image_id, :og_type to you permitted_parameters in the extension controller.
+Do not forget to add the meta properties :og_title, :og_description, :og_image_id, :og_type to your permitted_parameters in the extension controller.

 FacebookMeta will use the @canonical path to build the og:url.
 Do not forget to set this variable in your custom extensions.